robang74/redfishos/forum/quick-start-guide.md

 About `VPN` services there is a very [interesting post on `F-Droid` blog](https://web.archive.org/web/20230628153815/https://f-droid.org/en/2023/03/08/vpn-trust-requires-free-software.html) which refers to also others articles and independent studies.
 The article deserve to be read but for those are in hurry, this topic can be briefly summarized with these three statements:

-* [proton.me](https://proton.me/) - a suite of SaaS services tailored for the privacy with the headquarter and data-center in Switzerland.
+* [proton.me](https://proton.me/) - a suite of SaaS services tailored for privacy with the headquarters and data-center in Switzerland.
 Allows free accounts but limited, included a `VPN` compatible with `OpenVPN` but `IPv4` .only.

-* [VPNs with full `IPv6` Support in 2023](https://restoreprivacy.com/vpn/best/ipv6/) - an article that presents three `VPN` providers that support the `IPv6` but do not have free trial plan which means you have to pay with your credit card (privacy but not anonimity).
+* [VPNs with full `IPv6` Support in 2023](https://restoreprivacy.com/vpn/best/ipv6/) - an article that presents three `VPN` providers that support the `IPv6` but do not have free trial plan which means you have to pay with your credit card (privacy but not anonymity).

 Therefore the only viable way to go with ProtonVPN relying on a `IPv6`-only network operator is using [CLAT](https://forum.sailfishos.org/t/testing-clat-for-ipv6-only-mobile-networks/14520/1) which is still under testing.